dd-bim/IfcTerrain/README.md

 ### Import settings

 The main window of the IfcTerrain tool is seperated in import and export settings.

 In tool is able to import the following data types containing terrain information:

 - LandXML and CityGML containing TIN-Data

 - Drawing Interchange File Format (DXF) containing points and lines OR faces

-	- With DXF the user has to select the layer in which the terrain information is stored and wether the terrain information consists of points and/or lines OR faces and then click process to correctly import the data
+	- With DXF the user has to select the layer in which the terrain information is stored and whether the terrain information consists of points and/or lines OR faces and then click process to correctly import the data

 ![DXF import](pic/DXFimport.PNG)